seanstephenbrian/lead-block/api/README.md

 a copy of the document is automatically saved to a separate 'archived' collection in the database, ensuring that no blog content is ever accidentally lost.

-basic css styles applied to the pug-generated html ensure an uncluttered and pleasant user experience.
+basic css styles applied to the pug-generated html create an uncluttered and pleasant user experience.